johnshew/NagbotOnGraph/README.md

 The core application solution should run well on any modern cloud provider with Kubernetes and it will integrate with the above cloud services.

-Currently the app is hosted on Azure and is avaialble at http://nagbot.vivitap.com.
+Currently the app is hosted on Azure and is available at http://nagbot.vivitap.com.

 We also leverage Azure Montioring for cluster health monitoring and alerting.